Soratsuki/color-flipper/README.md

 # color-flipper

-Basic color chaning website that will be tested using Selenium.
+Basic color changing website that will be tested using Selenium.